Rocky Mountain Youth Corps

 Youth Corps Summer Programs

-• Service Learning Crew: Participants ages 11-13 and volunteer their time for community service hours (unpaid) on a crew of 2 leaders, 1 Junior Leader, and 10 participants.
+• Service Learning Crew: Participants ages 11-13 and volunteer their time for community service hours (unpaid) on a crew of 2 leaders, and 10-12 participants.
 Sessions: Monday - Friday, 7:30am-5pm, 1-2 camping nights per week.

-• Regional Youth Crew: Participants ages 16-18 are hired for crews of 2 leaders and 8-10 participants.
-Sessions: 24/7 camping for full 2 or 4 week sessions.
+• Regional Youth Crew: Participants ages 14-18 are hired for crews of 2 leaders and 8-10 participants.
+Sessions: 24/7 camping for full 2 or 4-week sessions.

-Overview of Yampa Valley Science School: Yampa Valley Science School (YVSS) serves all Routt County 6th grade student (261 in 2021) each year in a residential, experiential Science Camp.
-Operated in cooperation with local schools since 2000, YVSS incorporates a 5-day, 3-night science curriculum integrated with 6th grade academic standards, team building activities and personal growth experiences for the students.
+Overview of Yampa Valley Science School: Yampa Valley Science School (YVSS) serves all Routt County 6th-grade students each year in a residential, experiential Science Camp.
+Operated in cooperation with local schools since 2000, YVSS incorporates a 4-day, 1-night science curriculum integrated with 6th-grade academic standards, team-building activities, and personal growth experiences for the students.
 The camp operates in the month of September at the historic Perry Mansfield Performing Arts Camp in Strawberry Park.
 The goals of YVSS include: to provide place-based environmental education through experiential and interactive lesson activities; to link the communities within the Yampa Valley; to provide intergenerational links and mentoring opportunities for sixth graders, high school students, college students, and community adults; and to foster integrated academic education with the public-school systems.

 Duties and Responsibilities: